LocalTensor Constructor

 None

-This section provides the usage example of the LocalTensor constructor and the call example of all its member functions.
+This section provides examples of using the LocalTensor constructor and calling all its member functions.

 1